SISIPHO203/restAPI/README.md

 ## Features

-- Retrieve a list of harvested fruits
+- Retrieve a list of harvested fruits using the GET method
-- Add new fruit entries
+- Add new fruit entries using POST method
-- Update existing fruit entries
+- Update existing fruit entries using PUT method
-- Delete fruit entries
+- Delete fruit entries using DELETE method